-Neuroplasticity refers to our brain remodelling, adapting, and organising after the practice of a motor skill.
-This is important for many professionals (i.e. coaches) in sport who teach and develop specific athletic skills with their athletes.
+Neuroplasticity refers to our brain remodelling, adapting, and organising after the practice of a motor skill; this is important for many professionals (i.e. coaches) in sport who teach and develop specific athletic skills with their athletes.
 When learning new motor skills, there is a “fast-stage” and “slow-stage” of learning.
 Our brain tends to learn new motor skills quickly, then a plateau is reached at which more practice is needed to maintain that same motor skill.
-Research indicates that gray matter density in our brain is responsible for motor control and is mostly formed before puberty.
+Research indicates that grey matter density in our brain is responsible for motor control and is mostly formed before puberty.

 Repetitive practice of motor skills is necessary to efficiently develop and refine movement in sport.
 Ultimately, our brain controls how we move via an electric signal sent to our muscles.
 The speed, accuracy, and efficiency of that signal is dependent on many factors, one of which includes practice.
 Our brain refines a motor neuron pathway the more we practice a skill, but will also reduce that same pathway if we fail to use it .
 Simply put, we become more skilled at tasks we do often and can have that same skill “fade away” if we fail to practice it.

 Teaching and refining athletic motor skills is an important aspect of a strength and conditioning coach’s job.
 When an athlete performs exercises in a weight room, they reinforce a neural pathway whether the movement is correct or incorrect.
 With every repetition, the motor neural pathway becomes stronger, and if done frequently, can lead to a significant change .
 This phenomenon is due to neuroplasticity and our brain’s ability to adapt.
-In this article, I will discuss neuroplasticity’s importance in sport and the implications with training different age groups.
+This article will discuss neuroplasticity’s importance in sport and the implications of training different age groups.

-Neuroplasticity refers to the brains capacity to adapt and re-organise as we experience and learn different tasks .
+Neuroplasticity refers to the brain’s capacity to adapt and re-organise as we experience and learn different tasks .
 The scope of neuroplasticity is large and complex, with different events occurring at the molecular, synaptic, and muscular levels over short and long periods of time.
-However, neuroplasticity can be understood by strength and conditioning coaches through grasping basic information around the topic.
-To begin, we must learn about the role of gray matter and how it relates to the ability to acquire and/or retain motor skills.
+However, neuroplasticity can be understood by strength and conditioning coaches by grasping basic information about the topic.
+To begin, we must learn about the role of grey matter and how it relates to the ability to acquire and/or retain motor skills.

-An interesting study by Gogtay et al. reports that following brain maturation an adolescent’s GM density diminishes until young adulthood.
+An interesting study by Gogtay et al. (2004) reports that following brain maturation, an adolescent’s GM density diminishes until young adulthood.
 However, this does not mean that we are unable to learn new motor patterns after puberty.
-Instead, it simply implies that the greatest “window of opportunity” for learning motor skills is before puberty, and that afterwards, motor skill pattern potential is limited due to the motor synapses closing.
+Instead, it simply implies that the greatest “window of opportunity” for learning motor skills is before puberty and that afterwards, motor skill pattern potential is limited due to the motor synapses closing.

 Fast- and slow-stage learning